Brand protection: make your mark

 Even if your family owned business is not aspiring to be the next Fortnum & Mason, your family brand can be a significant source of value and should be nurtured and protected to reach its full potential.

 The content of this article is for general information only.
-If you would like to discuss brand protection in relation to your family business please contact Nellie Jackson on 01473 299154 or [email protected].
+If you would like to discuss brand protection in relation to your family business please contact a member of our Intellectual Property Team.
 Law covered as at July 2017.

 This article is from the July issue of The Family Business, our newsletter for those working within family-owned businesses.
 To download the latest issue, please visit the newsletter section of our website.